ygorcosta/wedeploy.com/ui/src/pages/tutorials/docker/it-works.md

 #### It Works

-Now go to `wp-<projectID>.wedeploy.sh` in your browser and see your live page!
+Now go to `wp-<projectID>.wedeploy.io` in your browser and see your live page!

 <figure>
 	<img src="/images/tutorials/docker/it-works.jpg" alt="It works">